-Mysoline is a central nervous system depressant that binds to the GABA neurotransmitters in the brain.
-GABA produces feelings of calm.
-Mysoline causes the mind to think that it is GABA.
-This is how the sensations of deep relaxation and sedation generate.
+Mysoline is a central nervous system depressant that binds to the GABA receptors in the brain, which causes the sensations of deep relaxation and sedation.

 The difference between a prescribed dose and an overdose of Mysoline is small.
-Because Mysoline is such a powerful sedative, it can also be easy to develop a dependence on, or addiction to, this drug.
+Because Mysoline is such a powerful sedative, it can also be easy to develop tolerance and dependence for the substance.
 Once you become dependent on Mysoline, it can be difficult to quit taking it, and you will experience Mysoline withdrawal symptoms.

 Minor Mysoline withdrawal symptoms start around eight to 12 hours after the last dose.
 These symptoms may include:

 Major Mysoline withdrawal symptoms occur about 16 hours after the last dose.
 These symptoms last for about five days and include:

 Sometimes certain barbiturate withdrawal symptoms—particularly mental and emotional symptoms—may last for several months or years.